The Potash Twins: Music career

+Television career

 The brothers are the proteges of celebrity chef and TV personality Andrew Zimmern.
 Zimmern has been the executive producer of their television shows to date.
 From 2017 to 2018, the series Southern Road Trip with The Potash Twins follows Adeev and Ezra Potash on a culinary and cultural journey through the American South.

-In the next following couple of years, with Beats + Bites the Potash Twins introduce their famous collaborators to their food-forward world, bringing them along to experience the best eats on the road.
-Jazz musicians and foodies, the "Potash Twins" take viewers along as they meet artists, master chefs and Bravo celebrities.
+Beats + Bites (2018–2019) featured the Potash Twins travelling with musical collaborators and visiting food venues.
 Among the guests, there were pairing like jazz artist Wynton Marsalis with Top Chef Michael Voltaggio and hip hop artist Smino with Top Chef judge Tom Colicchio.
-It is one of the first television shows to look into the intersection of music and food.
+The show explored the intersection of music and food.

-Their 2019 single Snap! featured the pianist Robert Glasper and singer Grace Weber.
-The actor Terry Crews starred in the associated clip.
-They have written and composed music for the Emmy Award winning shows RuPaul's Drag Race, RuPaul's Drag Race UK and Sherman's Showcase.
 In 2021, throughout ten episodes of Takeout Twins, the Twins cook dishes such as margherita pizza, pad thai and butter chicken for guests such as Joel McHale, Rob Riggle, Sheila E., Musiq Soulchild, Andrew Zimmern.